 Sweet, tender scones stuffed with fresh and juicy strawberries.
-These Strawberries and Cream Scones are perfect for a special summertime breakfast, snack or brunch.
+These gluten free Strawberries and Cream Scones are perfect for a special summertime breakfast, snack or brunch.

 If you’re looking for a different use for all those fresh strawberries you’ve picked (or picked up at the store) you can end your search right here.
 These Strawberries and Cream Scones are the PERFECT twist on a strawberry classic.
 And a twist to the classic scone, I might add.

-Here’s a few tips for success when making these scones:
+Here’s a few tips for success when making these gluten free scones:

 - If your dough is too dry and there’s flour that isn’t incorporating well, add a few drops of milk.
 But literally just a few drops at a time.
 The dough will go from too dry to too sticky in a flash.

 - If your dough is too sticky, add a little bit more flour.
 Only add a tiny bit at a time so you don’t make it too dry!